 Note that these are the temperatures you want to pull the lamb off the grill at.

 As the lamb rests, the temperature will continue to rise a bit.

-I prefer to pull my meat off the grill at 135°F with a 10 minute rest for medium-rare.
-The USDA, however, recommends 145°F with a 3 minute rest.
+I prefer to pull my meat off the grill (or out of the air fryer if making air fried lamb chops) at 135°F with a 10 minute rest for medium-rare.

 If you decide to use this recipe on lamb chops instead of a rack of lamb, you’ll want to adjust to a shorter sear and grill time and still use the temperature table as your guide.

 To carve, use a sharp chef’s knife or carving knife and simply cut between the bones for individual chops.

 Alternatively, you can cut them as “double chops” and make cuts every other bone which is a nice presentation for serving as well.

 Drizzle any accumulated juices from resting on top of the lamb chops and serve with additional za’atar spread for drizzling on top and minced fresh herbs of choice.

 Since I think of this grilled rack of lamb as a summer meal, I gravitate towards side salads and other grilled vegetables for serving.